 Basics of Synchronous Motors

-A synchronous motor is a type of electric motor, where the rotational speed of the motor is synchronized with the frequency of electrical current.
+A synchronous motor is a type of electric motor, where the rotational speed of the motor is synchronised with the frequency of electrical current.
+It consists of a stator and a rotor.
+Common applications include HVAC systems, medical devices, valves, actuators, pumps, compressors, wind turbines, etc.

-Have you ever wondered how your appliances maintain a constant speed and operate smoothly?
-It's all thanks to the synchronous motors that keep things running smoothly.
-In this blog, we will explore everything about synchronous motors, from who they are, how they work, where they are used, and how they're surviving in today's tech-driven world.
+Have you ever wondered how your appliances maintain a constant speed and operate so smoothly?
+It is all thanks to the synchronous motors that keep things running smoothly.
+In this blog, we will explore everything about synchronous motors.
+From what they are, how they work, where they are used, and how they are surviving in today's tech-driven modern world.

 What is a Synchronous Motor?